 The Commission has been able to secure a mass of data from individual churches in the United States which warrants the conclusion that but a small proportion of the church members make an annual offering for foreign missions.
 It is probably well within the truth to say that nine-tenths of the funds raised in the United States for foreign missions are contributed by one-tenth of the members of the Protestant bodies, the remaining nine-tenths of the members giving the other one-tenth.
 This statement is accepted as true by several of the leading denominations.
 The average amount given by each church member for the support of the foreign missionary work is so low as to show either that the giving of most of the members is inadequate, or that a large number give nothing at all.
 While it has been impossible to secure general statistics for any one country showing the average amount given by each church member for the support of foreign missionary work, nevertheless some denominations have, after careful investigation, secured reports which are fairly accurate.
 It is also reasonable to assume that the reports thus secured represent, to a degree, the situation in all other denominations.
 The Baptist Union of Great Britain and Ireland reports its average receipts per church member for foreign missions from living donors to be 3s.
-51⁄2d. or about \$.85.
+51/4d. or about \$85.
 The Wesleyan Methodist Missionary Society of England reports the average receipts per member from living donors to be 5s.
-91⁄2d. or \$1.44.
+91/4d. or \$1-44.

-The contributions from the living donors of the following communions in America for the support of their foreign missionary work is, on the average per capita of church membership, as follows:-
+The contributions from the living donors of the following communions in America for the support of their foreign missionary work is, on the average per capita of church membership, as follows :---

+\$ s. d.

+Domestic and Foreign Missionary Society of the Protestant Episcopal Church in the U.S.A American Baptist Foreign Mission Society .
+Board of Foreign Missions of the Methodist •66 •65 ‡ or " 2 2 8 74

+Episcopal Church 633 ,, 2 63

+Missions (Congregational) 1.03] ,, 4 IŽ

+Church in the U.S.A.
+Foreign Missions Committee Presbyterian 1.02 ,, 4 $2\frac{1}{2}$

+Church in Canada •85 ,, 3 5

+Canada •63 ,, 3 6 1

+Presbyterian Church in the U.S 1.60 " 6 5

+terian Church of North America Board of Foreign Missions of the Reformed 2.22 ,, 9 0

+Church in America 1.24 ,, 6 2

+Gospel among the Heathen (Moravian Church) 1.53 ,, 4 II

-9 s. a.
-Domestic and Foreign Missionary Society of the Protestant Episcopal Church in the U.S.A .66 or 2 8 American Baptist Foreign Mission Society .
-Board of Foreign Missions of the Methodist ·66 ·651⁄2 ,, 2 7 3 Episcopal Church American Board of Commissioners for Foreign •63 3 ,, 2 6 } Missions (Congregational) 1.037 ,, 4 $1\frac{3}{4}$ Church in the U.S.A Foreign Missions Committee Presbyterian 1.02 ,, 4 $2\frac{1}{2}$ Church in Canada Missionary Society of the Methodist Church, ·8 5 Canada •63 ,, 2 6] Presbyterian Church in the U.S Board of Foreign Missions of the United Presby- 1.60 terian Church of North America Board of Foreign Missions of the Reformed 2.22 Church in America 1.24 ,, 6 2 Gospel among the Heathen (Moravian Church) 1.33 ,, 4 I I 1⁄2 and for the propagation of the Gospel in the United States, an average of \$11.40 per member, and that the same constituency gave for foreign missionary work an average of a fraction over \$.72-about three shillings-per member.
+Taking twenty of the leading denominations of the United States whose returns are the most complete, we find that the living members of these denominations together gave last year, for the support of their own work, and for the propagation of the Gospel in the United States, an average of 11.40 per member, and that the same constituency gave for foreign missionary work an average of a fraction over 72-about three shillings-per member.
 In making this estimate, the amount given for interdenominational efforts both at home and abroad is not included.

-Taking twenty of the leading denominations of the United States whose returns are the most complete, we find that the living members of these denominations together gave last year, for the support of their own work,